EstelleKlevenz/docana-emi-25/README.md

 As proposed in the introduction we expect the EMI to work much better on long posts than on short ones.
 To check if this assumption holds for our data we employ the provided summaries to the posts and run the EMI score computation on them as well.

-To compute the EMI of the post summaries we applied the same cleaning as for the long posts on the summaries and the same computations.
+To compute the EMI of the post summaries, we applied the same cleaning as for the long posts on the summaries and the same computations.
 We saved the similarities and EMI score into the dataset for later analysis.

 #### Tailored keyword lists